 - Moving short distances

-- The learning environment as part of this lesson may include the following sensory triggers: unusual noises-which may be loud, low or moderate; changes in lighting; unusual smells; touch sensitivity due the use of tight-fitting gloves; and, participants may get wet or dirty.
+- The learning environment as part of this lesson may include the following sensory triggers: unusual noises, which may be loud, low, or moderate; changes in lighting; unusual smells; touch sensitivity due to the use of tight-fitting gloves; and potential that participants may get wet or dirty.

 We believe there should be no boundaries to your Shedd Aquarium experience.
 If you have an accommodation request related to a disability, please contact us at [email protected] or 312-939-2438.
 We look forward to assisting you.